-From Brian Short, COO at TV25, Kansas

 The second reason that other Stations don’t do 12 channels is because they’ve already lost the technology war.
 You are probably familiar with this concept.
 Every time you buy a phone, you end up losing the technology war.
 What happens the week after you buy your phone?
 Right – they come out with a brand new phone that does twice as much for half the price.

 TV25’s timing was extremely fortuitous and allowed us to afford to broadcast 12 channels and be able to find the content to fill those channels, as well as find the advertisers to sponsor those channels.
 The icing on the cake is that we can keep it going and change configurations remotely by PC, tablet or smartphone thanks to some brilliant engineering by our vendors.
 Entering the broadcast game just twelve months earlier would have cost at least 10 times as much and would not be nearly as functional or seamless as what we bought.
 Of course, as soon as we bought it something new came out the next month.
-Thanks to excellent vendor care, we’re able to upgrade to the next thing for extremely reasonable prices.
+Thanks to excellent vendor care, we’re able to upgrade to the next thing like rgb case fans for extremely reasonable prices.

 So, you still want to a low-power TV station that makes money, has 12 sub channels, covers a bunch of people and is easy to manage with just a few employees?
 Remember these seven things to make your LPTV adventure a success.